Motorsports tracks you should visit at least once in your lifetime

 The track is a bit of a beast because of how bumpy and lumpy it is.
 And that means that if you go on race day, you’re likely to see crashes.

-Many motorsports professionals view Sebring as a kind of proving ground for drivers who think they’ve got what it takes to succeed in the big league.
+Many motorsports professionals view the Sebring track as a kind of proving ground for drivers who think they’ve got what it takes to succeed in the big league.
 If you’ve got what it takes to win here, you can be victorious pretty much anywhere.

 Daytona International Speedway